Overview

 shall be allocated pro-rata based on the allocation statement.

-in the allocation statement if certain conditions are met.
-First, all accounts of clients whose orders are
+the allocation statement if certain conditions are met.
+First, all accounts of clients whose orders are allocated

-allocated must receive fair and equitable treatment.
-Further, the reason for such different allocation must
+must receive fair and equitable treatment.
+Further, the reason for such different allocation must be explained

-be explained in writing and must be approved in writing by Leavell's compliance officer or other designated
+in writing and must be approved in writing by Leavell's compliance officer or other designated person no

-person no later than one hour after the opening of the market on the trading day following the day on which
+later than one hour after the opening of the market on the trading day following the day on which the order

 Review of Accounts